-Her dissertation, entitled "Indirect and Partial Cosmopolitanism," expands contemporary liberal cosmopolitan political theory by developing criteria that can determine whether a transnational voluntary association advances cosmopolitan norms (such as respecting the moral equality of strangers) even if it is an unintended consequence of an association's actions.
+Her recent book, The Cosmopolitan Potential of Exclusive Associations: Criteria for Assessing the Advancement of Cosmopolitan Norms, expands contemporary liberal cosmopolitan political theory by developing criteria that can determine whether a transnational voluntary association advances cosmopolitan norms (such as respecting the moral equality of strangers) even if it is an unintended consequence of an association's actions.
 Three cases are explored in detail in the dissertation: Doctors without Borders, the Anglican Church, and the Olympic Movement.

-She will be teaching courses that analyze classical, modern, and contemporary political and moral theories.
-Courses such as "Power, Order, and Justice" and "Dirty Hands: Moral Dilemmas" will ask how political theory can help to inform social science research or fundamental moral questions in our society today.
+She teaches courses that analyze classical, modern, and contemporary political and moral theories to explore how political theory can help to inform social science research and fundamental moral questions in our society today.
+She also coordinates the Political Science and International Studies Senior Honors Thesis Program.

 - Ph.D., Political Science, Harvard University